 Morocco is at the avante-garde of solar.
 This claim is supported by the development of the USD9 billion Noor complex of which several international institutions have backed up the project development.
 Unrevealed energy grants from Morocco’s ruler, King Mohammed VI, have prohibited the expenses from being levied to the end users.

-A month prior to the launching, more than a thousand workers, majority are Moroccans are still sprinting to repair electric wires, taking down frameworks and wrapping insulation and covering the steel pipelines.
+A month prior to the launching, more than a thousand workers, the majority are Moroccans are still sprinting to repair electric wires, taking down frameworks and wrapping insulation and covering the steel pipelines.
 They stir past wearing their overalls, in the background of the Atlas Mountains.
 Abundant engineering hats, and other safety equipment exhibited an ambiance compared to a theatrical camp.
 It is closely seem like the groundwork for a grand performance.

 Preparations are almost completed and the epic openings of these solar projects in Morocco will be witnessed by the eyes of the interested global audience.
 The construction has been done and it is now time to appreciate these structures come across when they kick off operation.